 Research Finds Preschoolers Need More Opportunities for Active Play

-Results from a two-year study published today in Pediatrics show that children in daycares and preschools were presented with only 48 minutes of opportunities for physically active play per day -- significantly less than what’s recommended.
+The early childhood years are crucial for learning and development which should always involve a great deal of outdoor physical activity and playtime, but new research shows that’s not always the case.
+Results from a two-year study published today in Pediatrics show that children in daycares and preschools were presented with only 48 minutes of opportunities for physically active play per day — significantly less than what’s recommended.
 The National Association for Sport and Physical Education and Let’s Move!
 Child Care recommend that children should receive at least 120 minutes of active play time daily, including child-led free play and teacher-led play.

 About Seattle Children’s